monaco89/delaneyhigginscreative/content/pages/contact.md

 - a name attribute is sent with the form's data `'form-name': 'Contact'`
 - netlify data attributes are added to the form `data-netlify data-netlify-honeypot`

-Find out more in the [Netlify Docs](https://www.netlify.com/docs/form-handling/).
+Find out more in the [Netlify Docs](https://www.netlify.com/docs/form-handling/). -->

+# Contact Information